carmelo0x63/carmelo0x63.github.io/content/posts/cibot_telegram_api.md

 ---
 title: "CIBot: CounterIntelligence Bot, a cheap approach at keeping your home network under control"
 date: 2022-06-07T12:00:00+01:00
-draft: true
+draft: false
 ---

-I shouldn't have been but I was genuinely surprised when, upon login onto my tiny home server, I was greeted by:
+I know shouldn't have been but I was genuinely surprised when, upon login onto my tiny home server, I was greeted by:
 ```
 There have been 400-something unauthorized accesses since your last visit.
 ```

 400-something?!?
 Shouldn't a siren have gone off, red lights flashing in my lab?</br>
 Of course no. Not unless I'd set up something like that... who thought anyone would be interested in my minuscule "server"?</br>
-No data, nothing to steal... nothing but CPU cycles and RAM!
-That's what [botnets](https://en.wikipedia.org/wiki/Botnet) and black-hat hackers are after.</br>
+No data, nothing to steal... nothing iapparently interesting but CPU cycles and RAM!
+Which is precisely what [botnets](https://en.wikipedia.org/wiki/Botnet) and black-hat hackers are after.</br>
 </br>
 Confronted with the question, "should I shut down access or do something else?"
 I opted for _something else_.</br>
-I had nothing to lose, no precious data, a lot to learn.
-What did I learn?</br>
+I had nothing to lose, no precious data, a lot to learni on the other hand.
+What did I learn then?</br>
-Firstly, I had done my homework right &lt;put big smile here&gt;.
+Firstly, I learned that I had done my homework right &lt;put big smile here&gt;.
 Seemingly, nobody had been able to gain access to the box.
 For various reasons.</br>
 To help focus on details, here's an example of the log:
 ```
 <timestamp> <hostname> sshd[6690]: Invalid user miguel from 62.234.92.111 port 46484